Mama’s Weekly Picks for Colorado’s Best Family-Friendly Events!

 Mother’s Day Events

-May 8th, 9th and 10th, Various times: Mother’s Day Full Tea at the Molly Brown House, 1340 Pennsylvania Street, Denver. www.mollybrown.org or 303-832-4092.
-Reservations for this event are going fast!
-So register now!
+May 8, 9, and 10, Various times: Mother’s Day Full Tea at the Molly Brown House, 1340 Pennsylvania Street, Denver. www.mollybrown.org or 303-832-4092.
+The only spots available for this popular event are on Friday at 11:00 a.m., and those are probably even going faster than fast.
 Take your daughter/s (I’m sorry, I just can’t see my boys getting into this. . .), share fancy tea with your favorite Mom or Grandmother, and tour the Molly Brown House while you’re at it.

 A glorious way to spend Mother’s Day: Surrounded by beautiful flowers you didn’t have to plant or weed!
 Seating is European style, which means you may be seated with other parties.
 Check the website for complete information, including menu descriptions, seating areas, and specific seating times.
 Tickets are $12 for children, $23 for adults.